AAMC MCAT Application Procedure

 The personal statement talks about the students mind clearly.
 A clearly written statement can make way for easy admission.
 Make sure you check your statement well before you submit.
 Samples of personal statements can be viewed at Medical School Admissions: The Insider's Guide by John Zebala, et al. Never copy these letters as it may lead to plagiarism.
 You can also check of many online web sites for help.

-The only university that does not require the MCAT test scores is the Texas A & M University.
+The only university that does not require the test's scores is the Texas A & M University.
 Students who come from areas of Texas with a shortage of medical services can become part of the Partnership for Primary Care Program.
-If the student agrees to work in under served areas after graduation there is a wavier of the MCAT test.
+If the student agrees to work in under served areas after graduation there is a wavier of the test.

 Terms and Conditions